-Clause 13.05 of the SPPF relates to Bushfire.
+Clause 13.02 of the PPF relates to Bushfire.
 The overall objective for this section is "to strengthen the resilience of settlements and communities to bushfire through risk-based planning that prioritises the protection of human life".
 A number of strategies are outlined in relation to protection of human life, bushfire hazard identification and assessment, settlement planning, areas of high biodiversity conservation value, and use and development control in a Bushfire Prone Area.

-At the time of approval of the previous MSS, Clause 13.05 addressed bushfire, and recognised as a strategy that human life should be prioritised over other policy considerations in planning and decision making in areas at risk from bushfire.
+At the time of approval of the previous MSS, State planning policy at Clause 13 addressed bushfire, and recognised as a strategy that human life should be prioritised over other policy considerations in planning and decision making in areas at risk from bushfire.